 His lyrics embodied the lives and struggles of his fellow Kentucky coal miners, which propelled him to stardom through his honest representation of their economic plight and hard labor.
+It didn't hurt that he was a master guitarist either.

 While Merle was known as a folk-artist hero, many modern musicians aren't familiar with his portfolio of country and western gems (shame on them!).